TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 ### Handling post-login requests

-Express-session does some magic for us by automatically checking if an incoming request has a session cookie attached.
-If so, it will check if there is a valid session that matches the ID and populate `req.session` with any matching session info.
-If no session cookie or match, a fresh session will be loaded (which will only be saved at the end of the request cycle if it has been modified by us).

 As of now, our `GET /` route will always display the homepage and will crash if someone has not yet logged in!
-There would not be a cookie and therefore no session to deserialize.
-We can write a middleware that checks the current loaded session and if it has a user ID in it, we can use it to query the db and grab any user info we need, then continue to the homepage.
+There would not be a cookie and therefore no session to deserialize, so `req.session` would contain a fresh session object without any user properties.
+We can write a middleware that checks `req.session` and if it has a user ID in it, we can use it to query the db and grab any user info we need, then continue to the homepage.
 Otherwise, the user is not authenticated and we can redirect to the login page.

 ```javascript
 async function checkAuthenticated(req, res, next) {